Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 What VA programs are available?

-> - Native American Direct Loan (NADL) Program.
-The NADL is available to Native American Veterans, which helps them purchase, construct, repair or refinance a property on Native American trust lands.
-You must have a valid Certificate of Eligibility (COE) to qualify.
+- Native American Direct Loan (NADL) Program.
+The NADL is available to Native American veterans, which helps them purchase, construct, repair or refinance a property on Native American trust lands.
+You must have a valid COE to qualify.

-> VA mortgages are available for:
+VA mortgages are available for:

 - National Guard or Reserves members

 - Surviving spouses of service members who died while on active duty or from the result of a disability during service

 While the VA doesn’t set an official minimum credit score, most lenders who offer VA loans will.
 It varies by lender, but you’ll generally need a credit score of at least 620 to qualify.

 - VA funding fee.
 The VA funding fee helps to fund the VA loan program.
 The fee varies based on loan type and down payment.
 If you’re taking out your first VA loan, the funding fee is 2.3% of the borrowed amount as of 2020.
 If you’ve purchased another home through the VA before, the fee increases to 3.6%.
 It’s possible to reduce this amount by putting at least 5% down on the home, and those with a service-connected disability are not required to pay the fee at all.